BIP: Cultural Heritage: Issues of National Identity, Education and Sustainability

 Conditions

-In order to complete the module and obtain ECTS and a certificate, the student must:
+In order to complete the module and obtain a certificate, the student has to:

-• Participate actively in all parts of the course - studying the basic course material, doing the initial assignment, participating in the one-week on-campus course in August and submit the assessment for evaluation.
+Participate actively in all parts of the course - studying the basic course material, doing the initial assignment, participating in the one-week on-campus course and submitting the exam for evaluation.
+This also includes active participation in group-work with other participants and planned excursions.

 Tuition Fee